intel/gbs/docs/GBS.rst

 Starting from gbs 0.10, the gbs build subcommand supports building incrementally, which can be enabled by specifying the '--incremental' option.

 This mode is designed for development and verification of single packages.
-It is not intending to replace the standard mode.
+It is not intended to replace the standard mode.
 Only one package can be built at a time using this mode.

 This mode will set up the build environment in multiple steps, finishing by mounting the local Git tree of a package in the chroot build environment.